ewengillies/track-finding-yandex/README.md

 For each hit, this add four more features:
  * The energy deposition on the wires to the left and right, if any
  * The timing of the hit on the wires to the left and right, if any.
+The classification power of these features come from the fact that signal-like hits are often flanked by other signal-like hits.
 These four features, combined with the original three local features, define a total set of 7 features, which I will refer to as the "neighbour feature" set.

 ### Classifying an Event